 Robert joined us in 2011 after a distinguished chef career cooking in many fine-dining restaurants including sous chef at L'Ortolan, head chef at the Michelin starred Rhodes in the Square, and the New Angel in Dartmouth.

 Pastry Chef Manager

 Colin first started baking bread at a very young age with his grandmother, and started cooking professionally at 18 years of age.
 He has been a chef for over 22 years.
 He has held head Pastry Chef positions at Bibendum and the Waldorf Hilton in London.

-Phil's career began at London's Grosvenor House Hotel, Park Lane followed by the RAC Club, Pall Mall.
+Phil's career began at London's Grosvenor House Hotel followed by the RAC Club.
 Before joining Ashburton Cookery School in 2010, Phil was Product Development Chef at The Ark Chicken Company and previous to that he was Chef Lecturer at Exeter College.
 He now combines his enthusiasm for inspiring students with his passion for cooking local produce.

 Alan is a local chef who has worked as Pastry Chef at Rick Stein's Seafood Restaurant, and chef at luxury hotels and restaurants.
-Most recently he was the head chef of the New Walk Brasserie in Totnes before joining the cookery school in 2012.
+He was the head chef of the New Walk Brasserie in Totnes before joining the cookery school in 2012.

-Monisha is a qualified chef, tv personaility and successful author of several best selling books on Indian Cookery including cookery book of the year, Stylish Indian In Minutes.
+Monisha is a qualified chef, tv personality and successful author of several best selling books on Indian Cookery including cookery book of the year, Stylish Indian In Minutes.
 Monisha teaches our range of Authentic Indian courses.
 She has been running our highly popular Authentic Indian courses since 2012.